wolfspyre/puppet-eucalyptus/README.md

 	These files are used by the`eucakeys` custom facts to make the keys available to other manifests.

 The **eucalyptus::conf** class is the databinding entrypoint into the `eucalyptus_config` resource.
 It consumes a collection of parameters and in turn creates a virtual `eucalyptus_config` resource that is consumed by **populate_this**

+The **eucalyptus::drbd_config** class is used to install the required packages to configure drbd for walrus.
+It ensures the *drbd83-utils* and *kmod-drbd83* packages are installed.
+It also utilizes the **file_line** resource to add a line to `/etc/drbd.conf` file which includes */etc/eucalyptus/drbd.conf*.
+It also utilizes the **eucalyptus::kern_module** defined type to enable the kernel module.**It should be noted that the inclusion of this class alone is NOT sufficient to enable drbd properly**.
+In addition to inclusiuon of this class, you must also have the **eucalyptus::conf** class's *cloud_opts* param have at least the following value: `'-Dwalrus.storage.manager=DRBDStorageManager'`

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.